Current Version: v303.2 (release notes)

 - Date/Time Criteria: day of the week, date, time

-- Location Criteria: city, country, distance, geo zone, location comparison, postcode, zone
+- Location Criteria: address, city, country, distance, geo zone, location comparison, postcode, zone

-- Order Criteria: currency, customer group, language, shipping cost, store
+- Order Criteria: currency, custom field, customer, customer group, language, past orders, payment method, shipping cost, shipping method, shipping rate, store

-- Build rule sets to apply multiple rules to a single coupon at once.
-Re-use the same rule set for different coupons to quickly create the coupons you need.
+- Build rule sets to apply multiple rules to a restriction at once.
+Re-use the same rule set to quickly create the restrictions you need.

-- Group products, categories, and manufacturers together however you want to create Product Groups.
-These groups can then be used to determine when coupons are valid.
+- Group products, categories, manufacturers, options, and attributes together however you want to create Product Groups.
+These groups can then be used to determine when restrictions apply.

-- Use the included Testing Mode to determine why coupons are not working on the front-end, helping to debug complex rule interactions.
+- Use the included Testing Mode to determine why restrictions are not working as expected on the front-end, helping to debug complex rule interactions.